About the Data

 - More than one student was matched by NSC and they could not resolve the multiple matching.

 As a result, we cannot definitively say that a student has NOT enrolled in postsecondary if we did NOT receive an enrollment record for that student from the NSC.
 In other words, it is most likely that reports based on NSC data under represent actual enrollment.
 This under representation may affect the reports for some high schools more than others, depending upon the possible concentration of the above instances.
+Please keep this in mind when making school-to-school comparisons.
 DPI is working to collect enrollment data directly from postsecondary institutions in Wisconsin in an effort to improve the accuracy of postsecondary enrollment reporting, at least for in-state schools.

 In regards to colleges submitting enrollment data, the colleges must submit their first file of each term within 30 days of the start of the term, subsequent submissions every 30-45 days, and the last submission of the term no later than 2 weeks after the end of the term.
 The NSC is not able to communicate to us when each college last submitted enrollment data to them.
 DPI does receive a list of colleges in WI with 1,000 or more students enrolled that do not report enrollment to the NSC.